Adultery in the Military

 Some of you may remember the famous Lt.
 Kelly Flynn case of a few years back.
 Lt.
 Kelly Flynn was the Air Force's first female B-52 pilot.
 Unfortunately, Lt.
 Flynn was an unmarried officer who was having an affair with a married civilian.
 Lt.
-Flynn was advised by a First Sergeant, and later ordered by her Commander, to terminate the affair.
-She broke up with her "boyfriend," but later they got back together, and -- when asked about it -- Lt.
+Flynn was advised by a First Sergeant and later ordered by her Commander, to terminate the affair.
+She broke up with her "boyfriend," but later they got back together, and, when asked about it, Lt.
 Flynn lied.
 Lt.
-Flynn was then charged with the offenses of adultery, giving a false official statement, conduct unbecoming an officer, and disobeying an order of a superior commissioned officer.
+Flynn was then charged with the offenses of adultery, giving a false official statement, conduct unbecoming of an officer, and disobeying an order of a superior commissioned officer.

 So, where was the "military connection" for the adultery charge?
 Well, the civilian "boyfriend," was the husband of an active duty enlisted Air Force member, stationed at the same base as Lt.
 Flynn.
 Therefore, Lt.
 Flynn's "affair" had a direct negative impact on the morale of that military service member (the enlisted wife is the one who originally complained about the inappropriate actions of Lt.
 Flynn).

 Lt.
-Flynn didn't face a military court, however; she was allowed to resign her commission in lieu of court martial (lots of media attention probably had something to do with this decision by the Air Force).
+Flynn didn't face a military court, however; she was allowed to resign her commission instead of court-martial (lots of media attention probably had something to do with this decision by the Air Force).

-In 1998, the Clinton Administration authored a change to the Manual for Courts-Martial, which provided that cases of adultery be handled at the lowest appropriate level, and provided specific guidance for commanders to use in order to determine whether or not the member's conduct was "prejudicial to good order and discipline," or "of a nature to bring discredit upon the armed forces."
+In 1998, the Clinton Administration authored a change to the Manual for Courts-Martial, which provided that cases of adultery be handled at the lowest appropriate level.
+Clinton provided specific guidance for commanders to use to determine whether or not the member's conduct was "prejudicial to good order and discipline," or "of a nature to bring discredit upon the armed forces."
 While the President does have the authority to issue changes to the MCM, this proposal resulted in screams and yells from Congress and was subsequently dropped.